-Except as described in this Appendix A or in this proxy statement, neither any participant nor any of their respective associates or affiliates (together, the "Participant Affiliates") is either a party to any transaction or series of transactions since January 1, 2020 or has knowledge of any current proposed transaction or series of proposed transactions (i) to which the Company or any of its subsidiaries was or is to be a participant, (ii) in which the amount involved exceeds \$120,000 and (iii) in which any participant or Participant Affiliate had, or will have, a direct or indirect material interest.
-Furthermore, except as described in this Appendix A or in this proxy statement, (a) no participant or Participant Affiliate, directly or indirectly, beneficially owns any securities of the Company or any securities of any subsidiary of the Company, (b) no participant owns any securities of the Company of record but not beneficially, and (c) no participant has any substantial interest, direct or indirect, by securities holdings or otherwise, in any matter to be acted upon at the annual meeting other than an interest, if any, as a stockholder of the Company or, with respect to a director nominee, as a nominee for director.
+Except as described in this Appendix A or in this proxy statement, neither any participant nor any of their respective associates or affiliates (together, the "Participant Affiliates") is either a party to any transaction or series of transactions since January 1, 2020 or has knowledge of any current proposed transaction or series of proposed transactions (i) to which the Company or any of its subsidiaries was or is to be a participant, (ii) in which the amount involved exceeds \$120,000 and (iii) in which any participant or Participant Affiliate, had, or will have, a direct or indirect material interest.
+Furthermore, except as described in this Appendix A or in this proxy statement, (a) no participant or Participant Affiliate, directly or indirectly, beneficially owns any securities of the Company or indirectly, beneficially, and (c) no participant has any substantial interest, direct or indirect, by securities holdings or otherwise, in any matter to be acted upon at the annual meeting other than an interest, if any, as a stockholder of the Company or, with respect to a director nominee, as a nominee for director.